-Sustainability

 In addition, the draft policy guidance uses the term "Impacted Community" to identify what are called "disadvantaged communities" under Senate Bill (SB) 1000.
 SB 1000 defines these communities as low-income areas that are disproportionately affected by environmental pollution and other hazards that can lead to negative health effects, exposure, or environmental degradation.

-Goals, Policies, and Actions

-Goal SC-1

 Equitable distribution of social and economic resources among all communities in the county so that Impacted Communities are not disproportionately burdened by environmental pollution or other hazards.

-Policies

-In coordination with residents of Impacted Communities, workers, and business/industry, support transition from petroleum-refining industries to just, equitable, and clean industries that offer living-wage jobs.
-SC-P1 2
+In coordination with residents of Impacted Communities, workers, and business/industry, environmental and environmental justice stakeholders, community colleges, workforce development and training entities, local government, and other appropriate agencies, support transition from petroleum-refining industries to just, equitable and clean renewable and sustainable industries that offer provide living-wage jobs.